gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 print(b + 10)  # Outputs: 133
 ```

-## Structural typing
+## Structural typing (static type system)

-Structural typing determines an object's type by **its structure** rather than its explicit type declaration.
+Structural typing determines an object's type by **its structure** rather than its explicit type declaration. **The compiler checks that the types have the same structure** without requiring them to be declared as the same.
+Since typing checking occurs at the compile time, errors can be caught early in the development process.

 TypeScript example,